broadinstitute/pooled-cell-painting-profiling-recipe/1.generate-profiles/README.md

 ## Step 2 - Normalize

-Perform a normalization scheme for the provided data level.
+This step performs a normalization scheme for the provided data level.
 The data levels include single cell, genes, and guides.

 ## Step 3 - Feature Select